tfausak/tfausak.github.io/_posts/2026-03-25-haskell-weekly.md

 To be honest, I'm not entirely sure.
 Haskell Weekly is hosted on [Fly](https://fly.io).
-It also used an unmanaged Fly Postgres instance.
+It also used to use an unmanaged Fly Postgres instance.
 And as of about two years ago it uses [listmonk](https://listmonk.app) for managing the subscriber list.

 I'm providing these details for context --- none of them appear to be at fault.